 This year I wanted to do less.

-Less with my manic, glassy-eyed hauling of stored ornaments.
+Less with the manic, glassy-eyed hauling of stored ornaments.
 Less of my frantic bow-making when I realize the ribbon I used last year is undeniably hideous.
 Less of asking myself, where did I put that twelfth box of holiday stuff.
-Less with the hanging and nailing and hauling ladders and asking Paul to quit performing cold fusion to come help me hang a wreath.
+Less with the hanging and nailing and hauling.

 Less of looking at my absolute mountain of Christmas decorations and asking myself WHY I HAVE SO MUCH CRAP.